 Vegetation

 The vegetation of Awka, ranges from light rainforest to savannah.
-Dense vegetal cover with high trees is prominent around stream, river courses and the shaley lowlands while savannah vegetation and isolated trees are prominent on sandy highland; extensive man-made vegetation exist within the city and environs.
+Dense vegetal cover with high canopy cover is prominent around stream, river courses and the shaley lowlands while savannah vegetation and isolated trees are prominent on sandy highland; extensive man-made vegetation exist within the city and environs.

 Geography of Awka